mherzog4/github.mherzog4/docs/projects/2: Cybersecurity/Bruteforcer/demo.md

 # Demo

-creates an undetectable processmanager.txt file and writes all the inputted keystrokes to the file
+creates an processmanager.txt file and writes all the inputted keystrokes from the target to the processmaneger.txt file

 ## Video

 ## Code

+Click [here](https://github.com/mherzog4/Login-bruteforcer) to see the code on github.

 <hr></hr>